Investor Panel: How To Be Successful in Real Estate – Video 1 & 2

 Kathy: There’s two websites that have certified inspectors on them, you can get to them and see if they are independent.
 Sometimes the inspectors recommended to us by teams are good independent inspectors, license bonded all that and are required to follow the law.
 But we have seen sometimes companies not, certainly not our list but other companies that would have in the house inspectors who work for them.
 You’re not getting a really good general inspection.

-Wes: The inspector always finds something, I have affiliates that I would put at the very top of the list and they’re highly recommended, they do a great job with everything but the inspectors will still find things.
+Wes: The inspector always finds something, I have property teams that I would put at the very top of the list and they’re highly recommended, they do a great job with everything but the inspectors will still find things.

 Ben: Do it yourself.